Call local rate

 Joint custody involves both parents sharing the responsibilities of raising their child.
 This arrangement requires cooperation between the parents as they both contribute to decisions about significant aspects of the child’s life, including schooling, medical care, and general welfare.

-Many child custody agreement also includes rules regarding visitation.
+Many child custody agreements also include rules regarding visitation.
 Visitation dictates when a specific party mentioned in the agreement has the right to visit or spend time with the child, or children, in question.

-In the UK, parents may need to resolve issues related to child custody, also known as child arrangements.
+In the UK, parents may need to resolve issues related to child custody, which is now known as child arrangements.
 This includes a variety of different topics, such as:

 Coming to an agreement on child custody after a separation requires a sensitive and informed approach.
 We expertly navigate the legal complexities, advocating for arrangements that serve the child’s best interests and support family stability.